pieter-van-prooijen/artifactory-crawler/README.md

 Pipe the first column of the csv to curl to delete each artifact:

-     $ cut -f 1 -c , artifacts.csv | xargs curl --user <admin>:<password> --request DELETE
+     $ cut -f 1 -d , artifacts.csv | xargs curl --user <admin>:<password> --request DELETE

-Or, if you don't want do stress artifactory too much, add a delay (in this cas 0.05 seconds) between each delete action :
+Or, if you don't want do stress artifactory too much, add a delay (in this case 0.05 seconds) between each delete action :

-     $ cut -f 1 -c , artifacts.csv | (while read line ; do echo "$line"; \
+     $ cut -f 1 -d , artifacts.csv | (while read line ; do echo "$line"; \
          sleep 0.05; done) | xargs -n 1 curl --user <admin>:<password> --request DELETE

 Artifactory will automatically delete the corresponding checksum files of an artifact.